The Church of Jesus Christ of Latter-day Saints in Poland

 The Church of Jesus Christ of Latter-day Saints in Poland refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in Poland.
-At year-end 1989, there were less than 100 members in Poland.
-In 2021, there were 2,089 members in 11 congregations.
+At year-end 1989, there were fewer than 100 members in Poland.
+In 2022, there were 2,184 members in 11 congregations.

 History

 In 1892, the first missionaries entered and established the church in a portion of Germany that became Poland after World War II.
 The Wroclaw Branch was organized in 1909 and divided into three congregations by 1921.
 In 1929, the first LDS Church built meetinghouse was completed for the Selbongen Branch (later Zełwągi).

 On May 30, 1977, the LDS Church was officially recognized by the Polish Government.
 Church president Spencer W. Kimball visited the country on October 24, 1977.

 The Warsaw meetinghouse was constructed and dedicated on June 22, 1991.
 Seminary and institute classes were introduced in 1991.

 The Potocki Archive was given to Polish officials by the LDS Church on December 19, 2000.
 In 2016, Mateusz Turek, a native of Poland, and his wife, Adrienne, were the first natives called to preside over the Poland Warsaw Mission.